 Tornado warning issued by the National Weather Service

 In the event the sirens are activated residents should seek shelter immediately, and tune into WJR am radio 760, or local television networks such as Fox, WDIV, or WXYZ for news and official information.
 Public Safety Officials ask that residents use a media source for information, leaving the 911 and dispatch lines open for emergency calls.

 It is further recommended that residents purchase a battery-operated all hazards NOAA weather radio with Specific Area Message Encoding (SAME) to alert them of severe weather and other hazardous incidents when indoors and/or in the event of a power outage.
 For more information on these radios visit the National Weather Service.

 Monthly Siren Testing

-Canton's outdoor warning siren system is tested on the first Saturday of the month at 1 p.m., with a one-minute steady tone.
+Canton's outdoor warning siren system is tested on the first Saturday of the month at 1 p.m., with a three-minute steady tone.
 (Sirens are not tested during the months of December, January or February.)